Griffin McDaniel: International career

-McDaniel was born in the U.S. to American father and Filipino mother, making him eligible to play for both the United States and Philippines at international level.
+McDaniel was born in the United States to an American father and a Filipino mother, making him eligible to play for both the United States and Philippines at international level.

 Philippines U23

-McDaniel was called up to represent the Philippines U23 in the 2019 Southeast Asian Games held in the Philippines.
-He made his debut for the U23 team in a 2–1 defeat against Myanmar U23, coming in as a substitute replacing Chima Uzoka in the 75th minute.
+McDaniel was called up to represent the Philippines U22 in the 2019 Southeast Asian Games held in the Philippines.
+He made his debut for the U22 team in a 2–1 defeat against Myanmar U22, coming in as a substitute replacing Chima Uzoka in the 75th minute.

-In February 2022, McDaniel was once again, called up to the Philippines U23 for the 2022 AFF U-23 Youth Championship held in Cambodia.
+In February 2022, McDaniel was called up to the Philippines U23 team for the 2022 AFF U-23 Youth Championship held in Cambodia.